NaevaTheCat/corroboree/documentation.md

   season' in which case it can overlay another non-peak season and override the behaviour for the overlapping season.
 This is useful to avoid duplicating 'base' season config either side of a month of peak activity where additional restrictions or fees may apply.
+If a season `requires strict weeks` then for a booking to count as a weekly booking it must arrive on the `week start day` and depart on the `week start day`.
+Otherwise any contiguous seven-day period will use weekly rates.
 - A 'Booking Type' is a valid sort of booking for the attached season.
 For example a daily rate applicable to some subset of rooms.
 A 'flat rate' is approprate if and only if the cost of the booking should not be multiplied by the number of rooms booked.
+Bookings which require flexible booking period can only be made inside that number of weeks.
+In a season one booking can be nominated to set the weekly rate cap, if this is set then if a number of days in a week would cost more than this booking they will instead be charged at the rate of this booking.

+### NB

+Currently (2025-02-10) validation methods for children of `ClusterableModel`s is broken.
+You have a choice between a convenient interface using the inline forms for child snippets such as FamilyMembers or creating those directly via an inconvenient but safe method.
+Make whatever choice you find appealing.

-## Ongoing Management
+## Ongoing Management of Configuration

 ### Changing Member Associated with a Share